Kim clings to 1-shot lead with $1.5 million on the line

 Defending champion Lexi Thompson made an early charge, only to be slowed by a pair of bogeys on the back — all her bogeys this week have been on the back nine — that gave her a 70 and put her seven shots behind.

 Kim has shown few signs of coming back to the field.
-She has made only one bogey through 54 holes, and with her strong start it looked as though the 26-year-old Korean might siphon all the drama out of the final day.
+She has made only one bogey through 54 holes, and with her strong start it looked as though the 26-year-old Korean might run away from the field.

-She hit the brakes on the back nine.
-Korda poured it on.

-“I told myself to be really aggressive on the back nine, and it worked out today,” said Korda, the highest-ranked American in the world at No. 3.

-She opened with a birdie.
-In trouble on the 11th, when Korda fanned a shot from a waste area into a bunker, she blasted it out and watched the ball crash into the pin and drop for birdie.
+Korda appeared to be in trouble on No. 11 when she fanned a shot from the waste area into a bunker.
+She blasted it out and watched the ball crash into the pin and drop for birdie.
 She made another at the par-3 12th and took advantage at the end with a 4-hybrid on the green at the par-5 17th for at two-putt birdie.

 Kim gave herself plenty of reasonable looks at birdie on the back nine.
 She couldn’t get any to fall except for a 25-footer on the 15th hole that restored her lead to two shots, but only briefly.